-Hours Unit - A Demand and Supply • Introduction: meaning, nature and scope of managerial economics.
-2 Demand analysis: meaning and determinants of demand, law of demand a the exceptions; classification of goods, movements along and shift in dema curve, individual and market demand curve.
-Elasticity of demand: concept (price, income and cross) and the methods of measurement, degrees, determinants of elasticity of demand. of 3 Utility analysis: Cardinal versus ordinal, law of diminishing marginal utility Law of equi-marginal utility, indifference curve and its properties, margin rate of substitution, consumer equilibrium, price effect and its decomposition. al Supply Analysis: meaning, determinants of supply, supply curve, law of supply and its exceptions, Movements along and shift in supply curve, elasticity of supply.
-3 Equilibrium analysis: concept of market equilibrium and comparative statistics, change in demand and supply.
-2 Unit - B Production, Cost and Revenue Production: definition, factors of production, types of inputs, production function - short run and long run, law of variable proportions, stages of production, 3 • Isoquant and its properties, marginal rate of technical substitution, returns scale, expansion path. to 3 Cost: concepts, types of cost, short run cost curves, shape of cost curves - relation between production and cost, long run cost curves, economies and diseconomies of scale Revenue: concept, relationship between total, average and marginal revenue. ue.
-1 Unit C: Market Forms • Market: Meaning, market structure, features and classification, economic 2 agents and their roles.
+Unit - A Demand and Supply

+Introduction: meaning, nature and scope of managerial economics.
+2 • Demand analysis: meaning and determinants of demand, law of demand and the exceptions; classification of goods, movements along and shift in demand curve, individual and market demand curve.
+4 • Elasticity of demand: concept (price, income and cross) and the methods of measurement, degrees, determinants of elasticity of demand.
+3 • Utility analysis: Cardinal versus ordinal, law of diminishing marginal utility, Law of equi-marginal utility, indifference curve and its properties, marginal rate of substitution, consumer equilibrium, price effect and its decomposition.
+5 • Supply Analysis: meaning, determinants of supply, supply curve, law of supply and its exceptions, Movements along and shift in supply curve, elasticity of supply.
+3 • Equilibrium analysis: concept of market equilibrium and comparative statistics, change in demand and supply.
+2 Unit - B Production, Cost and Revenue • Production: definition, factors of production, types of inputs, production function - short run and long run, law of variable proportions, stages of 3 production, • 3 • production, Isoquant and its properties, marginal rate of technical substitution, returns to 3 4 production, Isoquant and its properties, marginal rate of technical substitution, returns to scale, expansion path.
+Cost: concepts, types of cost, short run cost curves, shape of cost curves - relation between production and cost, long run cost curves, economies and • production, Isoquant and its properties, marginal rate of technical substitution, returns to scale, expansion path.
+Cost: concepts, types of cost, short run cost curves, shape of cost curves - relation between production and cost, long run cost curves, economies and diseconomies of scale 4 agents and their roles.

-4 Perfect Competition: characteristics, price determination, demand curve and supply curve for an individual firm, Short-run and long-run equilibrium of firm.
-Monopoly: characteristics, equilibrium price-output determination in short 4 run and long run, price discrimination and its degrees.
-4 Monopolistic Competition: characteristics, product differentiation and selling cost, short run and long run equilibrium.
-Oligopoly - Meaning of collusive and non-collusive oligopoly; Managerial 6 Theories of the Firm.
-Unit D: Macroeconomic Theory and Applications 2 Meaning and scope, difference between micro and macro, circular flow of income.
-5 Models: Classical, Keynesian - two sector, three sector and four sector, aggregate demand and its components, concept of multiplier.
-3 Role of Government: Great Depression (1930s), Global Financial crises (2008-2009) and Emerging Economies.
-60
+• Perfect Competition: characteristics, price determination, demand curve and supply curve for an individual firm, Short-run and long-run equilibrium of firm.
+4 • Monopoly: characteristics, equilibrium price-output determination in short run and long run, price discrimination and its degrees.
+4 • Monopolistic Competition: characteristics, product differentiation and selling cost, short run and long run equilibrium.
+4 • Oligopoly - Meaning of collusive and non-collusive oligopoly; Managerial Theories of the Firm.
+6 Unit E 9: Macroeconomic Theory and Applications • Meaning and scope, difference between micro and macro, circular flow of income.
+2 • Models: Classical, Keynesian - two sector, three sector and four sector, aggregate demand and its components, concept of multiplier.
+5 • Role of Government: Great Depression (1930s), Global Financial crises (2008-2009) and Emerging Economies.
+3 60